The Ultimate In Birding Tours

 At the end of our visit to this ornithological Mecca, we shall reluctantly head for home, taking back memories of many marvellous birds and an endless panoply of scenic splendour.

 Accommodation & Road Transport: The hotels are mostly of a good standard, occasionally of medium standard.
-Road transport is by minibus/passenger van and roads are nowadays mostly very good.
+Road transport is by minibus/passenger van or small bus/coach, and roads are nowadays mostly very good.

-Walking: The walking effort during our Sichuan & Northern Yunnan, China birding tour is mostly easy or moderate.
-There are a very few optional more demanding walks including at higher altitudes.
+Walking: The walking effort during our Sichuan, China birding tour is mostly easy, sometimes moderate.
+There will likely be a couple of optional more demanding walks at higher altitudes.

 Climate: Rather variable.
 At lower altitudes, it is generally warm or hot (and often rather humid), whilst at higher altitudes, temperatures range from cool to decidedly cold.
 At this season sunny periods alternate with rainy, overcast weather (and it may even snow at high altitudes).

-Bird Photography: Opportunities during our Sichuan and Northern Yunnan, China birding tour are worthwhile.
+Bird Photography: Opportunities during our Sichuan, China birding tour are worthwhile (good at the hides).

 TOUR HIGHLIGHTS